 The simplest way to think about when crypto may have the nature of income is when a client is earning new tokens.
-There are a number of ways investors can earn new tokens or coins, including:
+There are several ways investors can earn new tokens or coins, including:

-Let’s take a look at a few examples of Income Tax on crypto.
+Let’s look at a few examples of Income Tax on crypto.

-However, DeFi staking in particular may work differently.
+DeFi staking, however, may work differently.
 For example, a client stakes ETH using the Lido protocol.
 The client receives stETH (staked ETH tokens) in return for their capital.
-This transaction more likely has the nature of capital as its exchanging one asset for another, as such Capital Gains tax may apply.
+This transaction more likely has the nature of capital as its exchanging one asset for another.
+As such, Capital Gains tax may apply.

 We’ve highlighted already that when it comes to DeFi investments, it all comes down to whether the transaction has the nature of income or the nature of capital and yield farming is no exception.
 Yield farming refers to ‘stacking’ various DeFi protocols on top of one another in order to reap the highest rewards.

 A great example of how an investor may be yield farming is SushiSwap.
 A client adds capital to a SushiSwap liquidity pool and receives SushiSwap liquidity pool tokens (SLP tokens) in exchange.
-This transaction would have the nature of capital and therefore a capital gain or loss should be calculated.
-The client takes their SLP tokens and invests them in a SushiSwap farm to earn SUSHI tokens.
-As the client receives new SUSHI tokens, these transactions would have the nature of income and therefore these tokens would be subject to Income Tax upon receipt based on the fair market value in GBP on the day they received them.
-Finally, the client then stakes their new SUSHI tokens to earn XSUSHI tokens.
-In this transaction, when the client stakes their tokens, they receive XSUSHI tokens in return that accrue value.
-This transaction has the nature of capital and therefore a gain or loss should be calculated.
+This transaction would have the nature of capital, and therefore a capital gain or loss should be calculated.
+The client deposits their SLP tokens in a SushiSwap farm to earn SUSHI tokens.
+As the client receives new SUSHI tokens, these transactions would have the nature of income, and therefore these tokens would be subject to Income Tax upon receipt based on the fair market value in GBP on the day they received them.
+Finally, the client stakes their new SUSHI tokens to earn XSUSHI tokens.
+In this transaction, when the client stakes their tokens, they receive XSUSHI tokens in return that accrues value.
+This transaction has the nature of capital, and therefore a gain or loss should be calculated.

-As you can see from above, the tax consequences on yield farming will all depend on the specific protocol, but HMRC’s crypto asset manual has excellent guidance on DeFi tax implications.
+As you can see from above, the tax consequences on yield farming will all depend on the specific protocol.
+Still, HMRC’s crypto asset manual has excellent guidance on DeFi tax implications.

 How crypto accountants can help investors

-From helping clients optimise their taxes ahead of the end of the financial year, to meticulously following the share pooling rule to avoid penalties, to filing tax returns with HMRC, crypto accountants can help UK crypto investors every step of the way with Koinly.
+From helping clients optimise their taxes before the financial year's end to meticulously following the share pooling rule to avoid penalties to filing tax returns with HMRC, crypto accountants can help UK crypto investors every step of the way with Koinly.

-Our cryptocurrency tax calculator tool lets you track realised and unrealised gains and losses, supports the share pooling accounting method and generates HMRC compliant tax reports, including a HMRC Capital Gains Summary Report, ready to file before the 31st of January.
+Our cryptocurrency tax calculator tool lets you track realised and unrealised gains and losses, supports the share pooling accounting method and generates HMRC-compliant tax reports, including an HMRC Capital Gains Summary Report, ready to file before the 31st of January.

 We also have many helpful resources (like this one!).
-We also help investors find an accountant who can help them with our UK crypto accountants directory, as well as help educate investors on their crypto taxes with our Ultimate UK Crypto Tax Guide.
+We also help investors find an accountant who can help them with our UK crypto accountants directory and help educate investors on their crypto taxes with our Ultimate UK Crypto Tax Guide.

 How to calculate and report clients’ crypto taxes

-In general, there’s five steps to calculating and reporting crypto taxes to HMRC:
+In general, there are five steps to calculating and reporting crypto taxes to HMRC: